 The Headteacher monitors the effectiveness of this policy on a regular basis.
-They also report to the governing body on the effectiveness of the policy and, if necessary, makes recommendations for further improvements.
+They also report to the member of the Community Academies Trust acting on behalf of the Trust Board on the effectiveness of the policy and, if necessary, makes recommendations for further improvements.